 [Schedule 6 amended by s.
-20 of the Constitution Sixth Amendment Act of 2001.]
+3 of Constitution First Amendment Act of 1997, by s.
+5 of Constitution Second Amendment Act of 1998 and by s.
+20 of Constitution Sixth Amendment Act of 2001.]

 Definitions

-In this Schedule, unless inconsistent with the context-
+1. In this Schedule, unless inconsistent with the context-

-'homeland' means a part of the Republic which, before the previous Constitution took effect, was dealt with in South African legislation as an independent or a selfgoverning territory;
+"homeland" means a part of the Republic which, before the previous Constitution took effect, was dealt with in South African legislation as an independent or a self-governing territory;

-'new Constitution' means the Constitution of the Republic of South Africa, 1996; 'old order legislation' means legislation enacted before the previous Constitution took effect;
+"new Constitution" means the Constitution of the Republic of South Africa, 1996; "old order legislation" means legislation enacted before the previous Constitution took effect;

-'previous Constitution' means the Constitution of the Republic of South Africa, 1993 (Act 200 of 1993).
+"previous Constitution" means the Constitution of the Republic of South Africa, 1993 (Act 200 of 1993).

-2 Continuation of existing law
+Continuation of existing law

-(1) All law that was in force when the new Constitution took effect, continues in force, subject to-

-- (a) any amendment or repeal; and - (b) consistency with the new Constitution.

-(2) Old order legislation that continues in force in terms of subitem (1)-

-- (a) does not have a wider application, territorially or otherwise, than it had before the previous Constitution took effect unless subsequently amended to have a wider application; and - (b) continues to be administered by the authorities that administered it when the new Constitution took effect, subject to the new Constitution.
+- All law that was in force when the new Constitution took effect, continues in force, subject to- - (a) any amendment or repeal; and - (b) consistency with the new Constitution. - (2) Old order legislation that continues in force in terms of subitem (1)- - does not have a wider application, territorially or otherwise, than it had before the previous Constitution took effect unless subsequently amended to have a wider application; and - (b) continues to be administered by the authorities that administered it when the new Constitution took effect, subject to the new Constitution.

-3 Interpretation of existing legislation
+Interpretation of existing legislation